Tropical cyclones in 2017: North Atlantic Ocean

 In August, Hurricanes Franklin, Gert, Harvey, and Irma formed with the latter two causing catastrophic damage to the contiguous United States.
 Hurricane Harvey caused catastrophic flooding and was tied the costliest hurricane on record along with Hurricane Katrina in 2005.
+Harvey was also the wettest tropical cyclone ever recorded in the United States with a rainfall total of 60.58 inches in Nederland, Texas.
 Hurricane Irma caused a trail of damage from the Leeward Islands to Florida, causing $77.2 billion in damage, and became the first Category 5 hurricane to make landfall in the Leeward Islands.

 In September, copious activity occurred with Hurricanes Jose, Katia, Lee, and Maria, with the latter becoming the tenth most intense hurricane on record.
+Along with the four systems, Irma also persisted through early September, making it and Maria the first Category 5 hurricanes to occur within the same month.
 Hurricane Maria caused catastrophic damage to Puerto Rico and Dominica with over 3,000 fatalities and $91.606 billion in damage.
-Accumulated cyclone energy also increased rapidly during this month, resulting in three hurricanes achieving an ACE over 40, the first on record to do so, September 8th becoming the most active day on record based on ACE, and Hurricane Irma achieving the third-highest ACE on record with 64.9 units.
+Accumulated cyclone energy also increased rapidly during this month, resulting in three hurricanes achieving an ACE over 40, the first on record to do so, September 8 becoming the most active day on record based on ACE, and Hurricane Irma achieving the third-highest ACE on record in the Atlantic with 64.9 units.

 By October, activity still persisted although the potential for a La Niña would begin peaking by November.
 Hurricane Nate became the worst natural disaster in Costa Rican history as a precursor, while Ophelia became the worst tropical cyclone to affect Ireland in 50 years.
 Philippe was a short-lived system that contributed to a bomb cyclone shortly after its dissipation.

-Finally, Tropical Storm Rina became the last storm to form in this basin, dissipating on November 9th.
+Finally, Tropical Storm Rina became the last storm to form in this basin, dissipating on November 9.
 The extratropical remnants of this system later contributed to Cyclone Numa (or Storm Zenon), which affected Greece, Italy, France, Tunisia, and Turkey and caused the worst weather event in Greece since 1977.
-The season ended on November 30th.
+The season ended on November 30.

-Eastern & Central Pacific Oceans
+Eastern and Central Pacific Oceans

 The 2017 Pacific hurricane season was a moderately active season with eighteen named storms, nine hurricanes, and four major hurricanes.
 Unlike the three previous hyperactive seasons (2014, 2015, and 2016), the season was significantly less active in terms of ACE and most storms that existed through this basin were either weak or short-lived.